-I especially loved the glitter tape and decided that would be perfect for my light switch covers.
+I especially love the glitter tape and decided that would be perfect for my light switch covers.

-The covers each needed three vertical strips.
-I started with the pink and put a strip along the bottom.
-I made sure to line the edge of the tape up with the edge of the cover.
+Begin by laying the first strip of tape at the bottom of the cover.
+Make sure to line the edge of the tape up with the bottom edge of the cover.

-I added another pink strip to the top aligning the edges and wrapping the corners.
+Add another pink strip of Duck Tape to the top, aligning the edges and wrapping the corners the same as above.

 When the front is nicely covered it is time to remove the extra.
-I took a craft knife and went along the edges of the cover to get rid of all that extra tape.
+Using a craft knife, cut along the edges of the cover.

-Finally, for the screw holes I used an awl and poked through the screw holes.
-I widened the holes by moving the tool around.
+Finally, used an awl and poked through the screw holes.

 All done.
 Pretty easy, right?

-I finished them all using the same method as stated above.
+I finished all of the covers using the same method as stated above.
 They really do come together really quickly and are so cute too!